 • Newsfeed content – We know that Facebook limits who sees our business page posts to just a tiny fraction of our likers, and our posts will often only get shown to people that have taken an active interest and engaged on our page.
 When we have commented on a page a few times, the algorithm picks up that we must like it as we visit it more than others and therefore shows us more from that particular page.
 It makes sense right?
 To give people more of what they clearly want to see?
 That’s what will keep us returning to the platform after all.

 When taking part in engagement threads, the algorithm is tricked and starts showing your page content in the newsfeeds of people that may actually have little or no interest at all in actually buying something from you.
 They only keep visiting your page because they have to – group rules right?
 The problem with this is that if they aren’t genuine fans of your business, they may just scroll right past your posts that they aren’t required to interact with and completely ignore it – letting Facebook know that it’s a boring post and not worth seeing, so it is best not to show it to anyone else.
-This person may even decide to ‘hide’ you from their newsfeed – not out of spite – but because they don’t wish to keep seeing content that doesn’t interest them shown in their feed.
+This person may even decide to ‘hide’ you from their newsfeed – not out of spite – but because they don’t wish to keep seeing content that doesn’t interest them shown in their feed as it’s potentially stopping posts from their friends and family being shown.
 This action becomes a ‘negative’ statistic in your metrics, which is sad.
 But things get confused because it can’t be a true measure of your posts and likeability.
 If are reaching a ‘forced fan’ that doesn’t care about your content and hides it, again you aren’t getting a true reflection of what is happening on your page and the reasons behind it.

 • ‘Spammy’ behaviour? – If you are just hurriedly going from page to page to page and writing similar lovely things without really spending the necessary time to peruse, Facebook may pick up your behaviour as being ‘spam’ or fake, and this is frowned upon.
 You will probably have seen many reports of people being in ‘Facebook Jail’, sometimes with limitations being put on their accounts and occasionally even the total closure of it.
 Not good – obviously!